-AP source: MLB owners to vote to approve Mets sale Friday
+AP source: MLB owners to vote Friday to approve Mets sale

 The person spoke to The Associated Press on condition of anonymity Tuesday night because details of the ongoing process had not been announced.

 The proposed purchase of 95% of the Mets by an entity of Cohen was already approved by MLB’s ownership committee.
-Cohen needs approval from 23 of the 30 club owners for the deal to be finalized.
+Cohen needs 23 of the 30 clubs to sign off for the deal to be completed.
 The sale values the franchise at $2.4 billion to $2.5 billion.

 The current Mets ownership group is headed by Fred Wilpon, brother-in-law Saul Katz and Wilpon’s son Jeff, the team’s chief operating officer.
 The Wilpon and Katz families would retain 5% of the team.